Psychology

 Overview

-Psychology is the scientific study of the mind and how it shapes and influences our behaviour.
-On this course, we explore human behaviour using sound scientific methodology – observation, measurement, and testing – to understand how and why people function in the way they do.
-Alongside studies in psychology, you will also explore the social science perspectives in relation to health issues.
+Psychology is the scientific study of the mind and behaviour.
+On this course, you’ll explore human behaviour using research methods such as observation, measurement, and testing to understand how and why people act the way they do.
+You’ll also study social science perspectives on health issues, gaining insights into the links between psychology and wellbeing.

-On the course you’ll study core areas including biological, cognitive, developmental and social psychology, and you’ll cover personality and intelligence, research methods, and historical perspectives.
-Through elective modules in the second and third years, you will have the opportunity to tailor your learning to align with your interests in specific areas of psychology and health and wellbeing in society.
+You’ll study core areas such as biological, cognitive, developmental, and social psychology, with topics including personality, intelligence, research methods, and historical perspectives.
+In your second and third years, you can tailor your learning with elective modules focused on psychology and health in society.

-• We offer a wide range of option modules at Year 3 that allow you to tailor your degree according to your interests and career aspirations.
+• Personalise your learning: Choose from a wide range of electives in Year 3 to align your studies with your interests and career goals.

-• Enrich your studies with an international experience through our DMU Global programme.
-Psychology students have recently explored the history of mental health and neuropsychology in Paris and cross-cultural factors within psychology in Kuala Lumpur.
+• Global experience: Enhance your studies with DMU Global, offering international opportunities like studying the history of mental health in Paris or cross-cultural psychology in Kuala Lumpur.

-• This course is accredited by the British Psychological Society (BPS), meaning you will be eligible for Graduate Basis for Chartered Membership with the BPS – the starting point of your career as a chartered psychologist – on successful completion of your degree (subject to achieving a minimum of 2:2).
+• BPS accredited: This course is accredited by the British Psychological Society (BPS), providing a pathway to becoming a chartered psychologist after graduation (subject to achieving a minimum 2:2).

 Scholarships